aiswarya-das/Todo-list-App/README.md

 # Todo-list-App
-A simple To-do list App
+A simple To-do list App created using HTML , CSS and JS.